 - Starting with the bigger piece, lightly flour the work surface and rolling pin and working quickly, gently begin to roll the dough from the center outward.
 Apply even pressure and rotate the dough after every few passes, flipping the dough over occasionally and adding more flour as necessary.

 - Check if the dough is the correct size for your pan.
 It should be large enough to cover the sides of your pan.
-Oil all sides with little olive oil.
+Oil all sides of the pan with a little olive oil.

-- Use the pads of your fingers to gently press the dough into the pan.
+- Gently press the dough into the pan.
 If any tears or holes form, patch them with extra scraps of dough.
 Make sure all sides of the pan are covered.
 Trim any excess dough.

-- Add an even layer of potatoes slices first.
+- Add a light layer of cheese first.
+Follow with a layer of potato slices.
+Season with a some freshly ground pepper.
 Add an even layer of zucchini slices.
 Add a layer of the cheese mix.
 Add another layer of potatoes, zucchini etc following the same process.
 Gently press down as you add more layers.
-I added 2 layers of each, finishing with a layer of cheese.
+Finish with a layer of cheese.

 - Roll out your second piece of dough following the same process as before.
 Place it on top of the pie and tuck in the edges nicely.
 Evenly brush a little olive oil all over the dough.
 Sprinkle 2-3 tbs of sesame seeds on top.
 Sprinkle a pinch or two of poppy seeds.
 Very gently mark the pie into even square pieces.

 - Bake for at least 1 hour and 30 min.
 Depending on your oven it might take up to 2 hours.
 You want the potatoes and zucchini cooked thoroughly.
 Cover the pie with aluminum foil half way if you need to to avoid browning too much.